Luke, Chapter 10

 Note: This hymn could be hurtful for those who've had a difficult childhood.

-If so, I mourn and grieve.
-May God restore us in every way.
+If so, I mourn and grieve, and may God restore us in every way.
+Amen.

-5) Prayer: Dear Lord, thank you for sending out the seventy-two.
-Thank you for giving them power to preach about your kingdom and heal.
-We pray for more laborers in your field -- surely, even today, the harvest is plentiful.
-Thank you that Jesus felt joy at the preaching of Your word.
-Please help us to be a loving neighbor and not be anxious but find comfort in sitting at your feet.
+5) Prayer: Dear Lord, thank you for sending out the Seventy-Two.
+Thank you for giving them power to preach about your kingdom and to heal.
+We pray for more laborers in your field.
+Surely, even today, the harvest is plentiful and there are still willing workers.
+We thank you that Jesus felt joy at the preaching of the word, and we ask that you help us to be loving neighbors and to not be anxious but find comfort in sitting at your feet as Mary did.
 In Jesus' name, we pray, Amen.